Border tour spurs supply drive

-McPherson residents Bill and Dayle Toews took a trip to McAllen, Texas, in May, but it was not a summer vacation.
-Instead, they were traveling with around a dozen others on a Mennonite Central Committee Learning Tour to view the work of humanitarian organizations aiding people trying to cross the border between the United States and Mexico.
+MCPHERSON — McPherson residents Bill and Dayle Toews took a trip to McAllen, Texas, in May, but it was not a summer vacation.
+Instead, they were traveling with about a dozen others on a Mennonite Central Committee Learning Tour to view the work of humanitarian organizations aiding people trying to cross the border between the United States and Mexico.

 The trip spurred Dayle and Bill to lead a donation drive for MCC's Immigrant Detainee Care Kits.
 First Mennonite Church, located at 1161 E. Avenue A in McPherson, is accepting new T-shirts, socks, underwear, shoelaces, pens, backpacks, washcloths, towels, toothbrushes and other hygiene products.
-A full list of the supplies requested can be found at http://mcc.org/immigrationkit.
 The drive will end with a McPherson Chamber of Commerce Connections event at 9:30 a.m.
 Aug.
 29 at the church.

 "It's a huge concern," Schmucker said.
 "What we're seeing, especially about children, is awful.
 I wanted to see what was being done."